 - Tingling in the neck and arms

-- Hot pain, due to “crepitus,” or bone grinding against bone
+- Crepitus, or the audible sound of bone grinding against bone

 - Spontaneous joint lockage

 Treatment for osteoarthritis

 Although osteophytes in the spine will not heal themselves, most patients find that nonsurgical, conservative treatments allow them to manage their symptoms effectively.
 Physical therapy, over-the-counter pain medication, mild stretching and massage are good methods to begin with.
 If needed, patients can alter their treatment plans to include physician-recommended prescription medication or anti-inflammatory steroid injections.
 If weeks or months of these treatments do not offer sufficient pain relief, surgery for osteophytes may become an option.

 How can Laser Spine Institute help?

-Many surgeries aimed at combating osteoarthritis or lumbar, thoracic, or cervical osteophytes are open spine operations.
-These surgeries are massively invasive and involve muscle trauma, the possibility of nerve damage, and hospitalization.
-However, there are alternatives — Laser Spine Institute offers minimally invasive, endoscopic procedures that target the source of your neck or back pain.
+Many traditional surgeries aimed at combating osteoarthritis or lumbar, thoracic or cervical osteophytes are open spine operations.
+These surgeries are massively invasive and involve hospitalization, muscle trauma and the possibility of nerve damage.
+However, there are more effective alternatives — Laser Spine Institute offers minimally invasive procedures that target the source of your neck or back pain.
 Our surgical techniques allow for an outpatient procedure, which means you can find relief from neck or back pain as quickly as possible and experience a faster recovery than with open spine surgery.
 Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.